Caleydo/caleydo.github.io/_publications/2018_infovis_juniper.md

 - lex

 # Include a shortened name for the journal or conference/proceedings
-journal-short: TVCG (InfoVis'18), to appear
+journal-short: TVCG (InfoVis '18), to appear
 year: 2018

 # Create BibTeX info, using one of the entry choices